Applies to: England (see guidance for Wales, Scotland, and Northern Ireland)

 who work statically

-• If it is not possible to ensure workstations comply with social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable), then businesses should consider whether that activity needs to continue for the business to operate, and if so take all mitigating actions possible to reduce the risk of transmission.
+If it is not possible to ensure workstations comply with social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable), then businesses should consider whether that activity needs to continue for the business to operate, and if so take all mitigating actions possible to reduce the risk of transmission.

 Reviewing layouts and processes to allow staff to work further apart from each other.

-Using a consistent pairing system if workers have to be in close proximity, for example, during two-person working, lifting or maintenance activities that cannot be redesigned.
+Using a consistent pairing system if workers have to be in close proximity, for example, during maintenance activities that cannot be redesigned.

 Objective: To reduce transmission due to face-to-face meetings and maintain social distancing in meetings.